twixt7-sys/project_Mini/README.md

+# Project: Mini

+---

-# Mini: A Fullstack Mobile Application using ReactNative, Flask, and Firebase
+A Fullstack Mobile Application using ReactNative, Flask, and Firebase

 ---